sachagavino/nmgc-2.0/docs/source/basicuse.rst

     nmgc run

-This will execute the main chemical scheme using your input files.
+This will execute the main chemical scheme using the input files located in the current directory.

 The four actions
 =================